u1bh4k3d/printStealer/README.md

 ### How to use the tool?

-First of all you need to download and install [python 3.x](https://www.python.org/downloads/).
+First of all you need to download and install [Python 3.X](https://www.python.org/downloads/).

-Download the `scraper.py` and `requirements.txt`.
-Put them in a folder.
+Download the `scraper.py` and `requirements.txt` and put both together in a folder.

 Run the terminal in that folder and execute the command `pip install -r requirements.txt` and after that `python scraper.py`.